rdvnnl/kotlin-web-site/docs/topics/properties.md

 The user can only add items to the cart by calling the `addItem()` function, but they can still access the `items` property to see what's inside the cart.

-> Name backing properties with a leading underscore to avoid name clashes with other properties.
+> We recommend naming backing properties with a leading underscore.
 >
 {style="tip"}

+On the JVM, the compiler optimizes access to private properties with default getters and setters to avoid function call overhead.

 Backing properties are also useful when you want more than one public property to share a state.
 For example: